wso2-attic/ballerina-integrator/docs/content/src/learn/guides/services/converting-json-to-xml-and-upload-to-ftp/README.md

 - Link to download Ballerina Integrator

 ## Implementation
-The ballerina project should create for the integration use case explained above.
+The Ballerina project is created for the integration use case explained above.
 Please follow the steps given below.
-You can learn about the ballerina project and module in this link.
+You can learn about the Ballerina project and module in this link.

-1. Create a project
+1. Create a project.
 ```bash
 $ ballerina new converting-json-to-xml-and-upload-to-ftp
 ```
-Change directory to the converting-json-to-xml-and-upload-to-ftp.
+Change directory to converting-json-to-xml-and-upload-to-ftp.

-2. Add a module
+2. Add a module.
 ```bash
 $ ballerina add uploadtoftp
 ```